Dispensaries and Retail

 What all of this means is the creation of thousands (if not many thousands) of new cannabis retail businesses starting in the next few years.
 In regions where private distribution is permitted, the application process is open to any person or company wanting to make an application.
 Each government reserves the discretion to decide on a case-by-case basis who will be issued licenses to operate cannabis retail stores, so an application demonstrating sound knowledge of the regulations set by the government of interest is paramount.

 Provincial and territorial requirements for cannabis retail store applications differ, but every successful applicant must demonstrate to the government that they are capable of running a cannabis store in a way that minimizes risk of cannabis diversion to the black market and ensures the products sold to consumers are of high quality.
 Store security, cannabis storage, product tracking, and cannabis advertising requirements are all defined by either provincial/territorial or federal legislation.
 Each government accepting applications for cannabis retail stores typically requires an applicant provide highly specific plans for security, store layout, and cannabis storage, at minimum, as part of their application for a license.
 Criminal record checks are common, and some provinces have capped the amount of stores that may be run by any one entity.

-The application process for recreational marijuana stores in many provinces/territories is open now with the federal government eyeing an August 2018 legalization date.
+The application process for recreational marijuana stores in many provinces/territories is open now with all eyes on the October 17.
+2018 legalization date.
 CCI offers retail consulting packages in all provinces and territories that allow private distribution to ensure compliance and preventative measures are in place.
 Working with a specialty firm like ours maximizes our clients’ chances of successful applications for cannabis retail store licenses.